Seweryn Nowakowski: Biography

 He studied at the Faculty of Law of the University of Warsaw, and after the outbreak of World War I he stayed in Kiev.
-Then he continued his studies at the Faculty of Law of the University of Moscow.
+Then he continued his studies at the Faculty of Law of the Moscow State University.
 He returned to Poland probably in 1919 with a Red Cross transport and settled in Piotrków Trybunalski.
 He joined the Polish Socialist Party.
 He was elected to the position of juror, or a full-time employee in the Municipal Board in Piotrków Trybunalski, which he held until 30 December 1928.
 From 1927 to November 1930 he was the head of the financial and administrative department.